Bilal-kassab/InterRepoServ-package/README.md

 # InterRepoServ/InreSer Package

-A Laravel package to streamline the process of creating Interfaces, Repositories, Services, and DTOs (Data Transfer Objects) in a Laravel project.
+( Interface/Repository/Service )A Laravel package to streamline the process of creating Interfaces, Repositories, Services, and DTOs (Data Transfer Objects) in a Laravel project.
 This package enables you to follow clean coding practices by using the Repository Pattern and Service Layer Pattern, promoting a modular and testable application structure.

 ## Installation